-Pierre Sauvé serves as a Senior Trade Specialist in the Geneva office of the World Bank's Trade and Competitiveness Global Practice Group, where he lead-coordinates the Bank's work on trade governance with key stakeholder organizations in Geneva and Paris.
+Pierre Sauvé serves as a Senior Trade Specialist in the Geneva office of the World Bank's Trade and Regional Integration team, where he lead-coordinates the Bank's work on trade governance with key stakeholder organizations in Geneva and takes part in trade-related country operations on a global scale.
 Previously, he served as Director of Studies and Director of External Programs and Academic Partnerships at the University of Bern's World Trade Institute (WTI), in Switzerland.
 He has held Visiting Professor appointments at the College of Europe in Bruges, Belgium, at the University of Barcelona (IELPO), the Institut d'Etudes Politiques (Sciences-Po) in Paris, France, and the London School of Economics and Political Science.
-He served as a senior economist in the OECD Trade Directorate from 1993-2002, a period during which he also taught at the John
+He served as a senior economist in the OECD Trade Directorate from 1993-2002, a period during which he also taught at the John F. Kennedy School of Government at Harvard University and was appointed Non- resident Senior Fellow at the Brookings Institution in Washington, D.C.
+(1998-2000).
+Prior to joining the OECD, he served as services negotiator within the Canadian Department of Foreign Affairs and International Trade's Office of North American Free Trade Negotiations (1991-93).
+He was previously a staff member of the General Agreement on Tariffs and Trade in Geneva, Switzerland (1988-